 Refer to our LED lumens chart above to see how LED bulbs compare to other types of bulbs’ lumens-to-watts ratios.

-The best LED lights for your home will fit your light fixtures and create your ideal ambience.
+The best LED lighting for your home will fit your light fixtures and create your ideal ambience.
 Consider factors like the bulb shape, color temperature and brightness when shopping for LED lighting.
-Need help identifying an LED light?
+Need help identifying an LED lighting?
 Find products fast with image search in The Home Depot Mobile App.
 Snap a picture of an item you like and we’ll show you similar products.